-On April 30, 2019, the Criminal Division of the Department of Justice (DOJ) published enhanced guidance for evaluation of corporate compliance programs.
-Prosecutors attempt to evaluate the effectiveness of an organization’s compliance program following a determination of noncompliance.
-The prosecutor’s opinion as to the effectiveness of the compliance program can impact a range of outcomes, including the decision to file charges, plea agreements and sentencing recommendations.
-It is important to note, however, that this guidance does not replace or diminish multiple publications from the Department of Health and Human Services’ Office of the Inspector General regarding compliance programs, which would likely remain the core standards used should they (as opposed to the DOJ) evaluate an organization’s program.
+On April 30, 2019, the Criminal Division of the Department of Justice (DOJ) published enhanced guidance for evaluation of corporate compliance programmes.
+Prosecutors attempt to evaluate the effectiveness of an organisation’s compliance programme following a determination of noncompliance.
+The prosecutor’s opinion as to the effectiveness of the compliance programme can impact a range of outcomes, including the decision to file charges, plea agreements and sentencing recommendations.
+It is important to note, however, that this guidance does not replace or diminish multiple publications from the Department of Health and Human Services’ Office of the Inspector General regarding compliance programmes, which would likely remain the core standards used should they (as opposed to the DOJ) evaluate an organisation’s programme.

-- Is the program being applied earnestly and in good faith?
+- Is the programme being applied earnestly and in good faith?

-- Does the corporation’s compliance program work in practice?
+- Does the corporation’s compliance programme work in practise?

-When evaluating compliance programs, prosecutors are instructed to consider whether it is designed for “maximum effectiveness.”
-The DOJ lists evaluative questions for six key areas of focus within an organization, summarized below:
+When evaluating compliance programmes, prosecutors are instructed to consider whether it is designed for “maximum effectiveness.”
+The DOJ lists evaluative questions for six key areas of focus within an organisation, summarised below:

-- Does the corporation have a comprehensive and methodical risk assessment process and a compliance program that evolves over time to reflect the determinations of those risk assessments?
+- Does the corporation have a comprehensive and methodical risk assessment process and a compliance programme that evolves over time to reflect the determinations of those risk assessments?

 - Does the company have well-designed, well-implemented and well-known policies and procedures that reduce legal or regulatory compliance risk identified by risk assessments or previous findings of noncompliance?

-- Does the entity have a well-publicized confidential reporting mechanism?
+- Does the entity have a well-publicised confidential reporting mechanism?
 Are the firm’s compliance-related investigations comprehensive and well-documented?